Corruption trial begins for ex-South Korean president Park Geun-hye

 Her longtime confidante, and the woman she is accused of conspiring with, Choi Soon-sil, sat near Park.
 The two had been friends for four decades but did not acknowledge each other.

 Choi sobbed as she answered questions about her address and occupation.
-But Park stared straight ahead as prosecutors read out the charges, which include extortion, bribery and leaking government secrets.
+But Park stared straight ahead as prosecutors read out the charges.

 “The accused Park Guen-hye, in collusion with her friend Choi Soon-sil, let Choi, who had no official position, intervene in state affairs ... and they abused power and pressured business companies to offer bribes, thus taking private gains,” said senior prosecutor Lee Won-seok.

-Park’s lawyer, Yoo Young-ha, denied all charges.
+Park’s lawyer, Yoo Young-ha, denied any wrongdoing.
 Asked whether she had anything to add, Park said in a calm, measured voice: “I will say afterward.”

+The judge also directly asked Park whether she denies all charges.
+“Yes,” Park replied, “I have the same position as the lawyers.”

+Choi, according to local media, said in court: “I am a sinner for forcing former President Park, who I have known and watched for 40 years, to appear in a courtroom.”
+She also said, “I hope this trial truly frees former President Park of fault and lets her be remembered as a president who lived a life devoted to her country.”

 The trial has captivated many here; local TV channels repeatedly replayed the video of Park walking into the courtroom and sitting before the judges.